What is Research?

 How our work has made a difference

-The National Adult Social Care (NASCIS) data research and the 'Numbers of disabled people in Cornwall' research has informed our lobbying and campaigning work, as well as our interactions with Health and Social Care providers in Cornwall.
+The National Adult Social Care (NASCIS) data research and the 'Numbers of disabled people in Cornwall' research has informed our lobbying and campaigning work, as well as our interactions with Health & Social Care providers in Cornwall.

-The History research will be used in an educational way with disability organisations in Cornwall, with colleges, statutory and voluntary sector service providers, with disabled people themselves, and with several Universities across the UK and further afield on their Disability Studies courses.
+The History research will be used in an educational way with disability organisations in Cornwall, with colleges, statutory and voluntary sector service providers, with disabled people themselves, and with several universities across the UK and further afield on their Disability Studies courses.